allangelman/mastermind/README.md

 # Development Process

-The first step in my process was to do research into the game Mastermind, since I hadn't heard of this game before.
-I looked into some online verisions of the game to get familiar with the UI and how the game worked.
+The first step in my process was to do research into the game Mastermind.
+I looked into some online verisions of the game to get familiar with typical UIs and how the game worked.

 Once that was done, I started my coding process.
-One of the first decisions I made when working on this project was to use React, since I have used it extensively in my current job and knew I get could something working quickly.
+One of the first decisions I made when working on this project was to use React, since I am fairly comfortable with it and wanted to get the UI done quickly.
 I also chose to use Next.js as my react framework.
-Once I opened my repo, created my Next application, I got started making simple react components for my mastermind game board.
+Once I opened my repo, created my Next application, I got started making simple react components for my Mastermind game board.

-I initially considered just using react state to keep track of the game, but quickly realized I needed a layer behind the UI to store the game.
-So I created my Models, which were typescript classes to represent the various aspects of the mastermind board.
+I initially considered just using react state to keep track of the game, but quickly realized I needed a layer behind the UI to store all the game logic.
+So I created my models, which were Typescript classes to represent the various aspects of the mastermind board.

-Once I was done with that, I decided I wanted to deploy my site, and Vercel (company that makes Next.js) has an easy way to deploy a Next.js site, so I went with that.
+Once I was done with that, I decided I wanted to deploy my site, and [Vercel](https://vercel.com/) has an easy way to deploy a Next.js site, so I went with that.

-When thinking of what extensions I wanted to add to my game, the first idea I had was to use a database and API to store the game state of boards.
+When thinking of what extensions I wanted to add to my game, the first idea I had was to use a database and API to store the game state of board.
 This would allow users to maintain their in-progress game even if they refresh.
 I also knew at this point that if I had time, I would also want to try to incorporate some multiplayer aspect as an addtional extension, so I kept that in mind as I went ahead to make my API and database.

-I decided to use Render as my service to host my API and database.
-First I created my database through Render, and connected to it through SQLPro for Postgres.
+I decided to use [Render](https://render.com/) as my service to host my API and database.
+First I created my database through Render, and connected to it through my PostgresSQL database client of choice, SQLPro for Postgres.

-For my API that would communicate with my database, I made a Nest.js application and chose to go with the GraphQL code-first apporach (the schema is generated after code is written).
+For my API that would communicate with my database, I chose to use [Nest.js](https://docs.nestjs.com/) since it has built in Typescript support.
+I made my project and chose to go with the GraphQL code-first apporach (explained further below).

 I ran into some challenges when getting my API to run successfully on render.